microsoft/vscode-cpptools/launch.md

   JSON array of command line arguments to pass to the program when it is launched.
 Example `["arg1", "arg2"]`.
 If you are escaping characters you will need to double escape them.
 For example `["{\\\"arg\\\": true}]` will send `{"arg1": true}` to your application.

 * #### `cwd`
-  Sets the the working directory of the application launched by the debugger.
+  Sets the working directory of the application launched by the debugger.

 * #### `environment`
   Environment variables to add to the environment for the program.
 Example: `[ { "name": "squid", "value": "clam" } ]`.